daniprec/daniprec.github.io/_posts/2021-09-09-neocam-opencv.md

   - computer vision
 ---

-During the past few months I, along with seven research fellows from [UCA Datalab](https://datalab.uca.es), have been participating in the first OpenCV AI Competition.
-Our team, named Caleta, proposed the project "NeoCam: Real time telemonitoring of preterm neonates".
-I am happy to report that NeoCam has earned the second prize in the International Final of OpenCV AI Competition.
+Hey everyone!
+I have some exciting news to share with you.
+For the past few months, I've been working with seven research fellows from [UCA Datalab](https://datalab.uca.es) on the first OpenCV AI Competition.
+Our team, named Caleta, proposed the innovative project "NeoCam: Real time telemonitoring of preterm neonates".
+And guess what?
+We won second prize in the International Final of OpenCV AI Competition!

 The NeoCam Project
 ----

-NeoCam project uses the Luxonis OAK-D smart camera to build a contactless monitoring system for newborn babies.
-Computer vision, Machine Learning, Edge Computing, Cloud Computing and Internet of Things are some of the technologies that we have combined into the proposed solution.

-The NeoCam system is able to monitor pain and emotional stress, breathing rhythm, physical activity and sleep-wake cycles purely using computer vision and machine learning algorithms, some of which have been developed specifically for this project.
+Let me tell you a bit about our project.
+The NeoCam project uses the Luxonis OAK-D smart camera to build a contactless monitoring system for newborn babies.
+We combined several advanced technologies, such as Computer Vision, Machine Learning, Edge Computing, Cloud Computing, and Internet of Things, to develop this solution.
+Our system can monitor pain and emotional stress, breathing rhythm, physical activity, and sleep-wake cycles of newborn babies purely using computer vision and machine learning algorithms, some of which have been developed specifically for this project.

-Images are processed by Deep Learning models inside the OAK-D camera, output data sent to a centralized IoT server and consumed by a mobile app.
-This app is able to show aggregated reports on the evolution of the baby with 24-7 surveillance and it raises alerts in case anomalous events are detected.
+Our Deep Learning models process images inside the OAK-D camera, outputting data that is sent to a centralized IoT server and consumed by a mobile app.
+This app can provide aggregated reports on the baby's progress, 24-7 surveillance, and raise alerts in case of any anomalous events.
 Different viewing profiles are available for parents/relatives or healthcare personnel.

-The ability to automate baby monitoring in NICUs (Newborn Intensive Care Units) opens new ways to assess psycho-motor cognitive development and help healthcare professionals in saturated work environments.
-Although still in a very premature phase, constant smart monitoring of breathing rate might raise alerts that help reduce the number of sudden infant deaths.
-We have built a prototype of the NeoCam device at the University of Cádiz.
+The NeoCam device has the potential to revolutionize baby monitoring in NICUs (Newborn Intensive Care Units) by automating the process and providing accurate real-time data.
+This can help healthcare professionals assess psycho-motor cognitive development and improve patient care.
+Our device can also help reduce the number of sudden infant deaths by raising alerts on anomalous breathing rates.
+We have already built a prototype of the NeoCam device at the University of Cádiz.

-Check out these cool videos explaining the project:
+We created some cool videos explaining the project that you can check out here:

 [![Neocam Spot](https://img.youtube.com/vi/58KHGucW0dQ/0.jpg)](https://www.youtube.com/watch?v=58KHGucW0dQ)